timerring/bilitool/README-en.md

 ### Upload

 > Note: The upload function requires login first.
-After logging in, the login status will be remembered, so you don't need to log in again for the next upload.
+After logging in, the login status will be remembered, and you won't need to log in again for the next upload.

 `bilitool upload -h` prints help information: